DAY 1 - Friday, September 5, 2025 | Virginia to Ohio

 I brought along my Kodak Retina IIIc Camera along for the Drive and tried to shoot at least a few images during our stops.
 This is a stiched panorama of three film frames of the view from Ravens Rock of the Cheat River Canyon.

-🛑 Stop 3: Lunch in Morgantown, WV.
-CHatGPT recommended the Mountain State Brewing Company.
-Since I like beer and I had a designated driver we thought we’d give it a shot.
-Sadly, neither the beer or food was good; the first, and quite honestly, one of the only disappointing stops of the trip.
+After the hike, we stopped for lunch in Morgantown.
+ChatGPT recommended Mountain State Brewing Company.
+Since I like beer and had a designated driver, we decided to give it a shot.
+Unfortunately, neither the food nor the beer impressed us.
+It ended up being one of the few genuinely disappointing stops of the entire trip.